-- capture and transport of the injured wildlife to another location for euthanasia with a firearm, - contact Victoria Police for assistance, - contact a registered Veterinary Practitioner for assistance - contact Victoria Police or the road manager (the Shire or VicRoads) if it is a road hazard, or - euthanasia by blunt force trauma.
+- Capture and transport of the injured wildlife to another location for euthanasia with a firearm. - · Contact Victoria Police for assistance. - Contact a registered Veterinary Practitioner for assistance. - Contact Victoria Police or the road manager (the Shire or VicRoads) if it is a road hazard. - Euthanasia by blunt force trauma.
 This should be done away from the view of the public if possible.
 This must be done by a heavy blow to the base of the skull with sufficient force to destroy the brain.
 Please note that large kangaroos can be very difficult to euthanise using this technique.